 Wood products manufacturing—a valued tradition in the Northern Forest—provides jobs to more than 20,000 people in Maine, New Hampshire, Vermont and northern New York.
 The industry remains an important part of our forest-based economy even as it faces ongoing stress from overseas competition and an aging workforce.
 Wood products manufacturing creates markets for wood, which helps forestland owners keep forests as forests, and supports employment for loggers, truckers and related workers.

 The Center is helping the industry hone its competitive advantage through two initiatives so it can continue to provide good jobs in our communities.
 The Transformational Innovation Program provides financial support and technical assistance to help wood products manufacturers implement innovations that can profoundly change their businesses.
-The Skilled Workforce Initiative is helping manufacturers improve the skills of current and future woodworkers required for the industry to succeed, and creating a professional career path for woodworkers at the same time.

 "We couldn't have so successfully achieved our recent expansion—including absorbing 40 new employees—without the assistance of the Center and Jeff Howe.
 They're helping a very traditional business sector find new ways to be successful in a global economy."